Eyes of the Dead

 In 2012, EOTD announced the addition of drummer James Stolfi and guitarist Pat Seymour to the band.

-On April 19, 2012 EOTD took part in the 14th annual New England Metal and Hardcore Festival, at The Palladium in Worcester, MA, featuring headliners Thy Will Be Done and Last Chance to Reason, and then again returned to the Palladium June 10 for the Worcester Deathfest, featuring Six Feet Under, Suffocation, Dying Fetus, Revocation, Fit for an Autopsy, and Vattnet Viskar.
+On April 19, 2012, EOTD took part in the 14th annual New England Metal and Hardcore Festival, at The Palladium in Worcester, Massachusetts, featuring headliners Thy Will Be Done and Last Chance to Reason, and then again returned to the Palladium June 10 for the Worcester Deathfest, featuring Six Feet Under, Suffocation, Dying Fetus, Revocation, Fit for an Autopsy, and Vattnet Viskar.

 Eyes of the Dead recorded the Dead Girls Never Say No EP in July 2012 at Studio B with producer Mike Z (100 Demons) for Ear One Productions.
 The EP was released 8/31/2012.

-In the Spring of 2014, Eyes of the Dead recorded their third full-length album, The Sum of All Your Fears, at Dexters Lab Recording with sound engineer and producer Nick Bellmore (Toxic Holocaust/Kingdom of Sorrow/Jasta).
+In earlyf 2014, Eyes of the Dead recorded their third album, The Sum of All Your Fears, at Dexters Lab Recording with sound engineer and producer Nick Bellmore.
 It was well received by local audiences, winning 2014 Album of the Year from Connecticut indie media outlets Metal Cyndicate and Metal Fortress Radio.

 As of March 2016, the band is re-recording some previously released material at Dexters Lab.
 Founding guitarist Matt Talarczyk recently announced his departure from the band, but is included on these recordings.
-On July 20, 2016, Eyes of the Dead announced via Facebook the return of former guitarist, Robert "Hobbit" Moore, as well as a comeback show after a 6-month hiatus.
+On July 20, 2016, Eyes of the Dead announced via Facebook the return of former guitarist, Robert "Hobbit" Moore, as well as a comeback show after a six-month hiatus.